Loving Your Home From Afar

 Ways To Prevent Excess Moisture and Control Mold Growth

-To protect your vacation home against mold growth while you’re away, you must be vigilant about identifying potential sources of water entry and take proactive measures to control excess relative humidity , especially when you’re out of town.
-Following these steps will help:
+To protect your vacation home against mold growth while you’re away, you must be vigilant about identifying potential sources of water entry and take proactive measures to control excess relative humidity, especially when you’re out of town.
+Learn how to take care of mold by following these steps:

 ● During routine maintenance, look for exterior leaks, cracks, or any other signs of water entry; seal cracks and remove all excess water.